THE MOST IMPORTANT BUSINESS CARD elements

 At a quick look, your brand should be easily recognizable as the logo is a visual representation of your brand, it is the fastest way for an individual to define what company the card represents.
 A logo should take up between a quarter or a fifth of a business card space on average.
 This makes your business card’s logo the most prominent element.

-But if you are the only representation of your business and it doesn’t have a logo (or at least not yet), read this article in which I explain why it is so important to have visual representation of your brand.
+But if you are the only representation of your business and it doesn’t have a logo (or at least not yet), read this article in which I explain why it is so important to have a visual representation of your brand.

 2. Your first and second name